VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 the UI.

-In the V2 release, the system must process the following commands and events between the Register screen and the Registrant screen:
+In the V2 release, the system must process the following commands and events between the Register screen and the Checkout screen:

 * RegisterToConference
 * OrderPlaced